sean7084/Titanic/README.md

 2.1 attempt used women children group (WCG) as the only predictor.
 People are identified through their names only.
 Simply categorizing adult man as dead would give us a score of 0.75119, which is better than the last attempt.
 It shows choosing a better predictor is more useful than better methods or using wide arrange of predictors.

+The third attempt using kNN failed due to too many NAs in the test dataset (100/418).
+Can only reach 0.64 after the run.